DefVINS: Visual-Inertial Odometry for Deformable Scenes

 \subsection{Overall cost function}

-The visual--inertial estimation problem is formulated as a nonlinear least-squares optimization over a fixed-size sliding window of keyframes.
-The window contains the most recent $N$ keyframes and defines the set of state variables over which all measurement constraints are applied.
-Within this window, the system jointly optimizes rigid-body motion, inertial parameters, and non-rigid deformation variables.
+The visual--inertial estimation problem is formulated as a nonlinear least-squares optimization over a fixed-size sliding window $\mathcal{W}$.
+The window contains the most recent $N$ keyframes and defines the state vector $\xi$ over which constraints are applied.
+Within $\mathcal{W}$, our optimization jointly optimizes rigid-body motion, inertial parameters and non-rigid deformation variables as defined in Eq.~\ref{eq:obs-vector-state-vio}.

-Let $\mathcal{W} = \{t_0, t_0{+}1, \dots, t_0{+}N{-}1\}$ denote the active sliding window.
-As new keyframes are added, the oldest keyframe $t_0$ is removed from the window and its corresponding state variables are marginalized.
-This marginalization step condenses past information into a compact prior term $\mathcal{L}_{\mathrm{prior}}$, which preserves estimator consistency while keeping the computational complexity bounded.
+As the window slides, new keyframes are added and the oldest ones are removed by marginalizing their corresponding states.
+This marginalization step condenses past information into a compact prior term $\mathcal{L}_{\mathrm{prior}}$, which preserves some degree of consistency while keeping the computational complexity bounded.
 The resulting objective function minimized by the system is given by

-Following~\cite{camera2024}, only consecutive temporal pairs $\{t{-}1,t\}$ with $t \in \mathcal{W} \setminus \{t_0\}$ are considered.
-For each pair, inertial preintegration, geometric reprojection, and non-rigid regularization terms are accumulated.
-The resulting objective function minimized by the system is given by \begin{mdframed}[linewidth=0.5pt, roundcorner=1pt,frametitleaboveskip=2pt,frametitlebelowskip=2pt, innertopmargin=0pt, innerbottommargin=3pt, frametitle={Overall cost function},frametitlebackgroundcolor=gray!15]